ropensci/rtika/README.md

 Back in March 2012, I started a similar project to interface with Apache Tika.
 My code also used low-level functions from the `rJava` package.
 I halted development after discovering that the Tika command line interface (CLI) was easier to use.
 My empty repository is at <https://r-forge.r-project.org/projects/r-tika/>.

 I chose to finally develop this package after getting excited by Tika's new 'batch processor' module, written in Java.
-I found the batch processor has very good efficiency when processing tens of thousands of documents.
+The batch processor has very good efficiency when processing tens of thousands of documents.
 Further, it is not too slow for a single document either, and handles errors gracefully.
 Connecting `R` to the Tika batch processor turned out to be relatively simple, because the `R` code is simple.
 It uses the CLI to point Tika to the files.
 Simplicity, along with continuous testing, should ease integration.
 I anticipate that some researchers will need plain text output, while others will want `json` output.
 Some will want multiple processing threads to speed things up.
 These features are now implemented in `rtika`, although apparently not in `tikaR` yet.